Metal Hammer Golden Gods Awards

 The following is a list of the Metal Hammer Golden Gods Awards winners.

-Introduction
+History

-The awards were conceived by Chris Ingham, John O'Sullivan & Dave Bianchi, and first held at the Kentish Town Forum in London 2003.
-The show was owned by Future Publishing till 2013, TeamRock 2014–16 and was bought back by Future in 2017.
-It has been produced by John O'Sullivan since its inception.
+The Metal Hammer Golden Gods Awards were conceived by Chris Ingham, John O'Sullivan, and Dave Bianchi and were first held at the Kentish Town Forum in London in 2003.
+From its inception, the event was produced by John O'Sullivan.
+The show was owned by Future Publishing until 2013, then operated by TeamRock from 2014 to 2016, and was repurchased by Future in 2017.